 To fight the HOA management company, you often must attack them where it hurts: their pocketbook.
-Did you know that Colorado law requires that HOA management companies register with the Colorado Department of Regulatory Agencies, which went into effect on July 1, 2015.
+Colorado law requires HOA management companies to register with the Colorado Department of Regulatory Agencies.
+This law took effect on July 1, 2015.
 Therefore, the very existence of the management company requires that they maintain their registration.
-If the management company loses their registration, or other HOAs find out about their inappropriate behavior, they risk losing business.
+If the management company loses its registration, or other HOAs find out about inappropriate behavior, the management company risks losing business.

-Here’s what we do if we believe that legal action against the HOA management company is warranted.
+Here’s what our HOA lawyers do if they believe that legal action against the HOA management company is warranted:

-We review the regulatory registrations to ensure that the HOA management company is licensed.
+- Review the regulatory registrations to ensure the HOA management company is licensed.

-We assist homeowners in filing complaint with the Colorado Department of Regulator Agencies, Division of Real Estate, against the management company (if appropriate).
+- Assist homeowners in filing complaints against the management company with the Colorado Department of Regulator Agencies, Division of Real Estate.

 No. 4: Determine if the Board Met its Fiduciary Duties

-Under Colorado Revised Statute 7-128-402, the director cannot eliminate potential liability to these claims:
+Under Colorado Revised Statute 7-128-402, an HOA board cannot eliminate potential liability for:

-As a homeowner, you have a variety of defense that can be raised against enforcement actions by your HOA.
+You have a variety of defenses that can be raised against HOA enforcement actions.

 Failure to Follow the Rules

 Your HOA must have a written policy governing the imposition of fines.
-By carefully reviewing the HOA documents and the actions of the Board and related parties, our lawyers often find that the HOA does not have, or did not follow, the HOA’s policies regarding fines and assessments.
+By carefully reviewing the HOA documents and the actions of the Board and related parties, our lawyers often find that the HOA does not have or did not follow its own policies.

-Among the policies required under Colorado law include a “policy providing a fair and impartial fact finder as to whether the alleged violation actual occurred,” and which homeowner should be held liable.
-In fact, the HOA must “guarantee the…owner notice and an opportunity to be heard before an impartial decision maker.”
-Colo.
-Rev. Stat.
-Ann. § 38-33.3-209.5 (West)
+Among the policies Colorado law requires is one that provides “a fair and impartial fact finder as to whether the alleged violation actually occurred,” and which homeowner should be held liable.
+In fact, the HOA must “guarantee the…owner notice and an opportunity to be heard before an impartial decision-maker.”
+C.R.S. § 38-33.3-209.5